keenpaul29/yoforexnet-website/MIGRATION_VERIFICATION.md

 ## Migration Complete ✅

 **Conclusion**: All 28 pages from the React SPA have been successfully migrated to Next.js with 100% feature and design parity.
-The React SPA is no longer needed and can be safely archived.
+The React SPA has been archived and is no longer active.

-**Next Steps**:
+**Architecture Changes Completed**:
-1. ✅ Archive React SPA code to `archived-react-spa/`
+1. ✅ Archived React SPA code to `archived-react-spa/`
-2. ✅ Update workflow to run Next.js only
+2. ✅ Updated workflow to run Next.js only (`start-nextjs-only.sh`)
-3. ✅ Remove React server from Express
+3. ✅ Removed React server from Express (API-only mode)
-4. ✅ Clean up package.json
+4. ✅ Fixed all CORS issues with Next.js rewrite proxy
+5. ✅ Updated all API calls to use correct URLs (relative for client, direct for server)

+**Final Architecture**:
+- **Next.js**: Port 5000 (user-facing) - Serves all pages with SSR/SSG
+- **Express**: Port 3001 (internal) - API-only mode for backend operations
+- **API Routing**: Client uses relative URLs → Next.js rewrites to Express
+- **Result**: ✅ Zero CORS errors, all pages operational, SEO-optimized